Contents:

 1/2C Draped Bust (1800-1808)

 The second version was released in 1800.
-Robert Scot, the designer of this coin, strived to develop a more classical yet sophisticated representation of Liberty with a bust draped in fabric (as it could have been portrayed in Ancient Greece or Rome).
+Robert Scot, the designer of this iteration, strived to develop a more classical yet sophisticated representation of Liberty with a bust draped in fabric (as it could have been portrayed in Ancient Greece or Rome).
 The reverse side, though, was not different.
-However, the rarest options might include the bald or heraldic eagle but these iterations did not have a large production.
+However, the rarest options might include the bald or heraldic eagle, but these varieties did not have a large production.

 1/2C Classic Head (1809-1836)

-Soon after, in 1809, there was introduced the classic head design that demonstrated Liberty in the simplified form with her loose curly hair on the obverse side and the same wreath on the other.
-Nonetheless, due to relatively high levels of mintage and even a hiatus, the classic head half cent coins are among the most accessible collectibles on the market these days.
+Soon after, in 1809, there was introduced the classic head design that demonstrated Liberty in a simplified form with her loose curly hair on the obverse side and the same wreath on the other.
+Nonetheless, thanks to relatively high levels of mintage and even a hiatus, the classic head half cent coins are among the most accessible collectibles on the market.

 1/2C Braided Head (1840-1857)

-Last but not least, the final design of the half cents was exceptionally well-adapted with a more mature Liberty depicted in the obverse and the similar reverse (again).
-What is unusual about this portrait is the profile of Liberty and her hair which were tied up into a sophisticated hairstyle.
+Last but not least, the final design of the half cents was exceptionally well-adapted with a more mature Liberty depicted on the obverse and a similar reverse design (again).
+What is unusual about this portrait is the profile of Liberty and her hair, which were tied up into a sophisticated hairstyle.

 The market is full of various options to look for.
 However, it is vital to distinguish which pieces are more valuable and significant in terms of their investment potential.
-Let us take a look at some of the half cent values and certain instances that were sold at the GreatCollections auction platform recently.
+Let us take a look at some of the half cent values and certain instances that were sold at the coin auction platforms recently.

 1796 Liberty Cap 1/2C